-- Low- and Moderate-Income Benefit: - Area benefit (e.g., streets and sidewalks), where at least 51% of the population in the defined area is of low- and moderate-income; or - Limited clientele (e.g., seniors or handicapped persons); or - Direct benefit (e.g., housing rehabilitation and job creation). - Slum and Blight: - o Prevention or elimination on an area basis; or - Prevention or elimination on a spot slum and blight basis. - Urgent Need: - Sudden and unexpected need;
+- Low- and Moderate-Income Benefit: - Area benefit (e.g., streets and sidewalks2), where at least 51% of the population in the defined area is of low- and moderate-income; or - Limited clientele (e.g., seniors or persons with disabilities3); or - Direct benefit (e.g., housing rehabilitation and job creation4). - Slum and Blight: - Prevention or elimination on an area basis; or - Prevention or elimination on a spot slum and blight basis. - Urgent Need: - Sudden and unexpected need; - Threat to the health and welfare of the community; - Occurred within 18 months; and - No other funds available.

-&lt;sup>2 The items mentioned represent a limited set of examples of activities that qualify under eligible area benefit activities.
+2 The items mentioned represent a limited set of examples of activities that qualify under eligible area benefit activities.
 This limited set has been provided for illustrative purposes only and does not indicate or imply any imposed limitations.
 For a complete definition of eligible area benefit activities please refer to Title 24, Part 570, Sub-Part C, Section 570.208 of the Code of Federal Regulations.

-&lt;sup>3 The items mentioned represent a limited set of examples of activities that qualify under eligible limited clientele activities.
+The items mentioned represent a limited set of examples of activities that qualify under eligible limited clientele activities.
 This limited set has been provided for illustrative purposes only and does not indicate or imply any imposed limitations.
 For a complete definition of eligible limited clientele activities please refer to Title 24, Part 570, Sub-Part C, Section 570.208 of the Code of Federal Regulations.

-&lt;sup>4 The items mentioned represent a limited set of examples of activities that qualify under eligible area benefit activities.
+4 The items mentioned represent a limited set of examples of activities that qualify under eligible area benefit activities.
 This limited set has been provided for illustrative purposes only and does not indicate or imply any imposed limitations.
 For a complete definition of eligible area benefit activities please refer to Title 24, Part 570, Sub-Part C, Section 570.208 of the Code of Federal Regulations.